swiftlang/swift-evolution/proposals/0005-objective-c-name-translation.md

 The proposed changes are massively source-breaking for Swift code that makes use of Objective-C frameworks, and will require a migrator to translate Swift 2 code into Swift 3 code.
-The `-Womit-needless-words` flag described in the [Implementation Experience](#implementation-experience) section can provide the basics for such a migrator.
+The `-swift3-migration` flag described in the [Implementation Experience](#implementation-experience) section can provide the basics for such a migrator.
 Additionally, the compiler needs to provide good